Updated on November 23, 2023

 • Accidental overdose and death

-8 Common Self-Medicating Substances
+8 Common Substances Used for Self-Medication

 The most used self-medicating substances are over-the-counter drugs and dietary supplements.
 They don't require a doctor’s prescription to obtain and can be found in supermarkets and convenience stores.